mr-panther01/personal-library-organizer/README.md

 ## Introduction
-Welcome to **BookNest Organizer**, a personal library management application that helps you organize, search, and track your books.
+Welcome to **Books Organizer**, a personal library management application that helps you organize, search, and track your books.
 Whether you are an avid reader, a student, or a professional, BookNest Organizer offers a user-friendly interface to manage your entire book collection with ease.

 ## Features
 - **Dark Mode**: Toggle between light and dark modes to suit your reading environment.